vincentlimtw/terraform-assignment/README.md

 ## Data Flow

 1. Request hits the **Internet ALB** (public, Internet VPC) on port 80
-2. Internet ALB forwards to the **NLB's ENI private IPs** as IP targets.
+2. Internet ALB forwards to the **Workload NLB's ENI private IPs** as IP targets.
 Traffic crosses VPCs via the Transit Gateway
 3. **NLB** (internal, Workload VPC) forwards to the **Workload ALB** registered as its target
 4. **Workload ALB** (internal) forwards to ECS Fargate tasks on port 8080
 5. **ECS Fargate** runs the echoserver container and returns the response